-You'll get an introduction to the National Disability Insurance Scheme (NDIS) and learn how to work with an NDIS participant.
+You'll get an introduction to the National Disability Insurance Scheme (NDIS) and learn about human rights and inclusive approaches, person-centred support and how to safely assist an NDIS participant.

 This course provides a pathway to further qualifications.
 It is not intended as a replacement for full certificate-level qualifications.
 By attaining this course, you are strongly encouraged to further develop your skills and knowledge through the attainment of full qualifications.